 The Tele-Go-Round which is placed on the sea front from Easter until the autumn each year has been giving pleasure to many in the 51 seasons since 1967.
-It also raises funds for our charities - a record of over £6,000 in the 2018 season.thumbnail view
+It also raises funds for our charities - a record of over £6,000 in both 2018 and 2019 seasons.thumbnail view

 HERNE BAY SEA FRONT ATTRACTIONS